ellemouton/attackathon/README.md

   random payments in the network and mines blocks every 5 minutes.
   * If you want to kill your test network and start fresh, you can use [./attackathon/scripts/stop_network.sh ln_10](./scripts/stop_network.sh)
+  * You need to wait for this script to complete before you can start your attacking pod!

+Wait for your network to fully come up, then you can start your pod of attacking nodes:
 * Start attacking pods: [./attackathon/scripts/start_attacker.sh ln_10](./scripts/start_attacker.sh)
   brings up three lightning nodes that you will use for your attack, a bitcoin node and an empty `flagship` container to run your attack